sjbober/WritingSamples/Chained_and_Nested_Conditionals_April2020.md

 When a single branch also has multiple options and can be broken into multiple branches, we can create a nested conditional by putting a conditional inside of a conditional branch (Downey, 2015, ch 5.7).
 A branch in a simple conditional or a branch in a chained conditional can be a nested conditional.
 Additionally, a nested conditional can be a simple conditional or it can be a chained conditional.

 For one example, let's rewrite the *soup_of_the_day* function to also include a parameter called *price*.
-Maybe we like Cheddar Broccoli and Chicken Noodle soup, but will not buy it if the *price* is too high.
+Maybe we like Cheddar Broccoli and Chicken Noodle soup but will not buy them if the *price* is too high.

 ```python
 def soup_of_the_day(flavor, price):